Senior Fellow, Africa CenterExpertise

 May 10, 2016

-McFate holds a bachelor's degree from Brown University, a master's degree in public policy from the Harvard Kennedy School of Government, and a PhD in international relations from the London School of Economics and Political Science.
+McFate holds a BA from Brown University, a MPP from the Harvard Kennedy School of Government, and a PhD in international relations from the London School of Economics and Political Science (LSE).